JonathonDavis/Awesome-Iguanas/README.md

 ### 2. Update Timestamps (`VulGPT_OSV/daily_osv_update.sh`)

-This shell script handles logging the node updates for Neo4J.
-This will run when `daily_osv_update.sh` is executed.
+This shell script logs the node updates for Neo4J.
+It will run when `daily_osv_update.sh` is executed.

 #### Technical Details:
-- This file dynamically logs node updates in Neo4J allowing for easy troubleshooting and error logging
+- This file dynamically logs node updates in Neo4J, allowing for easy troubleshooting and error logging
-- When completed this script closes its connection with Neo4J
+- When completed, this script closes its connection with Neo4J

 This timestamp script allows us to maintain a detailed log of Neo4J infrastructure updates.